vezzolter/DSA/Algorithms/Sorting/SelectionSort/SelectionSort.md

   - **Unstable** — doesn't guarantee the preservation of the relative order of equal elements, because the algorithm doesn't consider the original positions of equal elements when performing swaps.

 - **Adaptabillity:**
-  - **Non-adaptive** — always performs the same sequence of comparisons regardless of the characteristics of the input data, although number of swaps is adaptive.
+  - **Non-adaptive** — while algorithm has check, that provides more 'adaptive' behavior for number of swaps, the overall adaptability of the algorithm doesn't change, because the number of comparisons, which mostly contribute to the time complexity, stays the same.